PDF-GS: Progressive Distractor Filtering

 Abstract

 Recent advances in 3D Gaussian Splatting (3DGS) have enabled impressive real-time photorealistic rendering.
 However, conventional training pipelines inherently assume full multi-view consistency among input images, which makes them sensitive to distractors that violate this assumption and cause visual artifacts.
 In this work, we revisit an underexplored aspect of 3DGS: its inherent ability to suppress inconsistent signals.
 Building on this insight, we propose PDF-GS (Progressive Distractor Filtering for Robust 3D Gaussian Splatting), a framework that amplifies this self-filtering property through a progressive multi-phase optimization.
 The progressive filtering phases gradually remove distractors by exploiting discrepancy cues, while the following reconstruction phase restores fine-grained, view-consistent details from the purified Gaussian representation.
 Through this iterative refinement, PDF-GS achieves robust, high-fidelity, and distractor-free reconstructions, consistently outperforming baselines across diverse datasets and challenging real-world conditions.
 Moreover, our approach is lightweight and easily adaptable to existing 3DGS frameworks, requiring no architectural changes or additional inference overhead, leading to a new state-of-the-art performance.
-The code is publicly available at https://github.com/kangrnin/PDF-GS.

 Results